Sierrahart/InteractivePlots/README.md

 # InteractivePlots
-Scripts for using HoloViews (Bokeh backend) to generate interactive plots
+Tutorial and introductory scripts for using HoloViews (Bokeh backend) to generate interactive plots

 ## COW Tutoral/Getting Started: